mhlsf/Raptor-led/README.md

 <br/>

+They often provide a screw for each side to attach the enclosure.

 It can be found on Amazon, but if you send me message I may get them for you cheaper as I order in bulk !